UnicoLab/keras-model-registry/docs/layers_implementation_guide.md

-# 🧩 Layer Implementation Guide for Keras Model Registry (KMR)
+# 🧩 Layer Implementation Guide for KerasFactory

-This guide outlines the complete process and best practices for implementing new layers in the Keras Model Registry project.
-Follow the checklists to ensure your implementation meets all KMR standards.
+This guide outlines the complete process and best practices for implementing new layers in the KerasFactory project.
+Follow the checklists to ensure your implementation meets all KerasFactory standards.

 ## 📋 Layer Implementation Checklist